MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/use.md

 Microsoft Defender Security Center is the portal where you can access Microsoft Defender for Endpoint capabilities.

-Use the **Threat & Vulnerability Management** dashboard to expand your visibility on the overall security posture of your organization.
+Use the **Defender Vulnerability Management** dashboard to expand your visibility on the overall security posture of your organization.
 You'll see devices that require attention and recommendations that can help you reduce the attack surface in your organization.

 Use the **Threat analytics** dashboard to continually assess and control risk exposure to Spectre and Meltdown.